pitchmuc/adobe-analytics-api-2.0/README.md

 Most of the documentation for this API will be hosted at [datanalyst.info][1].
 [Getting Started details on Github ](./docs/getting_started.md).

+## Versions

+A documentation about the releases information can be found here : [aanalytics2 releases](./docs/releases.md)

 ## Functionalities

 Functionalities that are covered :